Mohun Bagan Ground

-Mohun Bagan Ground, also known as Mohun Bagan–Calcutta FC Ground, is a football stadium located in the maidan region of central Kolkata, just opposite the Eden Gardens.
-The stadium is leased to Mohun Bagan AC and is mostly used as training ground of ATK Mohun Bagan FC.
-The stadium has a capacity of 22,000 spectators.
-The club offices of Mohun Bagan are adjacent to it.
-It is also the home ground of Calcutta FC which it shares with Mohun Bagan.
+Mohun Bagan Ground, also known as Mohun Bagan–Calcutta FC Ground, is a football stadium located in Maidan, Kolkata, just opposite Eden Gardens.
+Due to certain restrictions by the Indian Armed Forces, who own all the land surrounding Fort William, the ground is legally leased to Mohun Bagan AC for their operations.
+The ground is mostly used as training facilities for the senior football team of Mohun Bagan, but also acts as the home ground in regional tournaments like Calcutta Football League where reserve team participates.
+The stadium has a capacity of 22,000 spectators with separate VIP box and press box.
+The ground is also a shared home venue of Calcutta CFC, who were the earliest tenants of the ground.

 History

 The first ground of the club was inside the famous marble palace, owned by Kirti Mitra of the Mitra family and known as Mohun Bagan Villa.
 It was situated in Fariapukur lane of north Kolkata.
 As a football ground however, this ground was not sufficiently large.

 It is believed that Mohun Bagan played the first match on this very ground against the students of Eden Hindu hostel.
 In 1891, with the help of the Maharaja of Shyampukur, Durga Charan Laha, the club ground was relocated to his ground in Shyampukur.
 That place is now known as Shyampukur Laha Colony.
 Later, with the help of Mr. Harry Lee, the chairman of Kolkata Municipal Corporation, the ground was again shifted to Shyam Square.
-The ground was shared with the Aryan F.C. and Bagbazar Club.
+The ground was shared with the Aryans and Bagbazar Club.

 In 1900, Mohun Bagan became the partner of Presidency College and shared the same ground in Kolkata maidan.
 Mohun Bagan continued to play here for 15 years.
 Then in 1915, Mohun Bagan got the ground of National AC.
 On this ground, Mohun Bagan played till 1963.
 In 1915, the ground was expanded east–west, before becoming north–south stretched like the other grounds in Kolkata.